-PARSI TEMPLE (Agiyari), opposite Benyon Smith High School, Camp Belgaum.
+PARSI TEMPLE (Agiyari), opposite Benyon Smith High School, Camp Belagavi

 The religion recommends no fasting or abstinence for any religious function or observance of a ritual.
 There is no allowance for conversion in this religion.
-One cannot be converted to Zorashtrianism.
-This alone has caused for the diminishing of the community.
+One cannot be converted to Zoroastrianism.
+This alone has caused the diminishing of the community.
 Marriages outside the community are also forbidden and would lead to ex-communication in case of any violation of the dictum.
-Children of those excommunicated are barred from undergoing the “Navjyoth” or the initiation in to the religion.
+Children of those excommunicated are barred from undergoing the “Navjyoth” or the initiation into the religion.

 The temple is managed by the Anjuman which consists of five elected members.
 There are only two classes of Parsis-the priestly and the non-priestly class.